Pages

 Information about the Thyroid

-The thyroid is located at the front of the neck, near the area of the Adam’s apple.
-The gland is usually larger in women and increases in size during pregnancy.
+Located at the front of the neck, close to the area of the Adam’s apple, the thyroid plays a crucial role in regulating various bodily functions.
+It tends to be larger in women and may increase in size during pregnancy.

 If Thyroid is overactive and produces too much of a hormone called thyroxine.